FunctionLab/function/README.md

 ## Development setup

-Create an virtualenv and activate it:
+Create a virtualenv and activate it:

         $ virtualenv fenv
         $ source fenv/bin/activate